 This section is dedicated to keeping you up to date with the latest in wine industry news, program updates, and key insights from our thought leaders here on campus.
 Visit us here, subscribe, and feel free to contact us about areas of interest that you’d like to see discussed in future posts.

-Neeraj Singh is an Associate Client Manager in the Alcohol and Beverage Division at Neilsen, a leading global information company which provides market research, insights & data about what people watch & what people buy.
-He collects data from retailers and consumers for wine industry clients to provide insights to their marketers and sales teams.
+Neeraj Singh is a former Associate Client Manager in the Alcohol and Beverage Division at Neilsen, a leading global information company which provides market research, insights & data about what people watch & what people buy.
+While there, he collected data from retailers and consumers for wine industry clients to provide insights to their marketers and sales teams.

 In its 14th year, the UC Davis Wine Executive Program is uniquely designed to teach the fundamentals of winemaking and management skills necessary to be profitable in today’s challenging and dynamic wine industry.
 Sessions are tailored to help industry leaders grow their businesses by expanding on such topics as building one’s financial acumen and expanding a company’s current marketing and branding strategies.